 Lagom is also widely translated as “in moderation”, “in balance”, “perfect-simple”.
 But it’s more than a funny word.
 It’s a salvation for our current culture.
 It’s a different way to look at the world, what does it mean to be happy and successful.
 Instead of constantly wanting more clothes, more money, more food, more likes, more stuff in general.
 Lagom preaches balance.
 A chance to separate the necessary from the “I can live without” things.

 We need balance in every aspect of our lives.
-Right now we, people, put money and fame on pedestal plus all the other things we don’t have but look cool.
-Quite a destructive behaviour if you ask me.
+Right now we, the people, put money and fame on pedestal plus all the other things we don’t have but look cool.
+Quite a destructive behavior if you ask me.

 The constant desire for more money turns into permanent dissatisfaction no matter the successes one reaches.
 It’s like an endless loop of wanting more things.
 This is where lagom comes to the rescue.
 Offering moderation and balanced way of living.
 I encourage you to embrace this new way of thinking and acting in your daily life.

 Instead of always wanting more new stuff, look around and see what you currently have.
 In 99% of the cases, it will be enough.
-And once you see and accept that, this simple act will save you tons of money, time, frustration, but above all, it will give you a piece of mind and a better life.
+And once you see and accept that, this simple act will save you tons of money, time, frustration, but above all, it will give you a peace of mind and a better life in general.